MaayanLab/Workshop.io/pages/Instruction.md

 ![img](./assets/images/lyme/collection_4.png)

-Select the file and able to using the following functionalities.
+Select a file and able to using the following functionalities.
 ![img](./assets/images/lyme/collection_5.png)

 - View Details